leftxs/leftxs.org/content/posts/wtd.md

 ## Work-flow

-Do micro-commits, meaning if you worked om something which needs documentation, to that now even if it is not fully perfect written down yet, just document what you did in a few words or couple of lines, you still know what you did and why.
+Do micro-commits, meaning if you worked om something which needs documentation, do that now even if it is not fully perfect written yet, just document what you did in a few words or couple of lines, you still know what you did and why.

 Doing that two weeks later will be much harder because you will not remember everything and you will also have less motivation.